heremaps/harp.gl/README.md

 Since `harp.gl` consists of a set of modules, there are no ready-made bundles available.
 Take a look at the examples on information on how to use tools like `webpack` to create a bundle for the browser.

-## About This Repository

-This repository is a monorepo containing the core components of `harp.gl`, organized in a `yarn workspace`.

-All components can be used stand-alone and are in the `@here` subdirectory.

 ## Development

 ### Prerequisites